 - Driving at low speeds: The combustion chamber of each cylinder is sealed, and the engine stops running.
 The Civic is powered by the electric motor only.

 - Deceleration: The combustion chamber of each cylinder is sealed, and the engine stops running.
 The electric motor switches modes from providing power to storing energy for the battery.

 Pretty cool stuff, right?
 And all of this works seamlessly so that the driver doesn't have to do anything other than drive the car as he or she normally would.

-If you'd like more information about the Honda Civic Hybrid and other hybrid vehicle technology, follow the links on the next page.
+If you'd like more information about the Honda Civic Hybrid and other hybrid vehicle technology, follow the links below.